surajkarak/surajkarak.github.io/_projects/1_project.md

 #### Oil

 For oil, there was no data available on prices per region in Germany (this may not make sense either).
-So we looked at [Global Oil and Gas Market Prices as a proxy from Yahoo finance](https://finance.yahoo.com/quote/CL%3DF/history?period1=1599436800&period2=1694649600&interval=1wk&filter=history&frequency=1wk&includeAdjustedClose=true), and assumed that relative changes in global prices would have a proportional impact on the same prices in Germany.
-We specifically tracked the variable \*\*Adjusted Close Price (Adj Close)\*\* which accounts for events such as stock splits and dividend payments.
+So we looked at [Global Oil Market Prices as a proxy from Yahoo finance](https://finance.yahoo.com/quote/CL%3DF/history?period1=1599436800&period2=1694649600&interval=1wk&filter=history&frequency=1wk&includeAdjustedClose=true), and assumed that relative changes in global prices would have a proportional impact on the same prices in Germany.
+We specifically tracked the variable Adjusted Close Price (Adj Close) which accounts for events such as stock splits and dividend payments.

 We found that there was a close correlation from Sep 2020 to around Jan 2022 for both categories.
 For A3 - geschreddert, corr. roughly continues until Jun 2022, then inverse corr. until Dec 2022 and then low corr. until Sep 2023.
 For A2 & A3 - geschreddert, it continues from Jan 2022 to around Mar 2022, then inverse corr. until Dec 2022, and similar to the other category, loses the correlation after that.